Top 5 Big Data Analytics Companies in Melbourne for 2018

 4. Data Republic

-An Aussie company founded in 2014, Westpac-backed Data Republic offers customers a startup data exchange platform, allowing businesses to swap data.
-Don’t let the fairly recent founding date fool you – Data Republic is on a roll, having secured $10 million in funding after a few years in operation, according to SmartCompany.
+An Aussie company founded in 2014, Westpac-backed Data Republic offers customers a multi-lateral data exchange platform, allowing businesses and governments to securely swap information.
+Don’t let the fairly recent founding date fool you – Data Republic is on a roll, having secured $10.5 million in funding after only two years in operation, according to SmartCompany.
 The business strategy has changed and adapted over time to fit the needs of both the market and the investors, some of which include Qantas, NAB and Westpac’s Reinventure Group (the co-founder of which is also a co-founder of Data Republic).

-Data Republic’s platform enables analytics reporting in addition to its data sharing capabilities.
+Data Republic’s Senate platform enables streamlined analytics reporting and integration in addition to its internal and external data sharing capabilities.
 The impetus behind this customer analytics solution was actually a social issue, not a business issue – the leadership team realised that many social problems were impossible to solve due to the data being siloed across multiple organisations and industries.
 By creating a secure data sharing platform, they’ve both streamlined access to social data and improved business efficiency.

 One of the ‘Big Three’ global credit reporting agencies, Experian has access to information from over one billion businesses and individuals from around the world.
 The company has been very successful – with reported revenue of US $4.6 billion for 2016 – and is also listed on the London Stock Exchange, according to the website.
 As many global corporations do, Experian quickly spread around the world, establishing offices in 37 different countries.
 The Australian branch is based in Melbourne, though they also have an office in Sydney.